-I’m so excited to share with you our next Mini pattern: the Mini Jarrah sweater!
+I’m so excited to share with you our next Mini pattern: introducing the Mini Jarrah sweater!

-Mini Jarrah is a loose fit drop shoulder sweater with two necklines, sleeve cuffs, and four hem styles.
-This pattern was careful drafted to mirror the adult Jarrah pattern, but with a few kid specific updates to make it perfect for active little people.
+Mini Jarrah is a loose-fit drop shoulder sweater with two necklines, sleeve cuffs, and four hem styles.
+This pattern was carefully drafted to mirror the adult Jarrah pattern, but with a few kid-specific updates to make it perfect for active little people.

 View A is a sweater with hem band.

 If you hate hemming jersey and want a quick clean finish, then this is the view for you!!
 This view of the pattern can be sewn entirely with an overlocker/serger and is a great option for both boys and girls.
-I love making this view with ribbing a the neckline, collar and hem band, but you can just as easily use self fabric or contrast fabric.
+I love making this view with ribbing asthe neckline, collar and hem band, but you can just as easily use self-fabric or contrast fabric.
 As with all of the views of this pattern you can swap out the crew neckline for a funnel neck if preferred.
-For this sample we used See You At Six french terry and matching ribbing.
+For this sample, we used See You At Six french terry and matching ribbing.

 View B is a sweater with curved hemline.

-As the mum of girls who only want to wear leggings in winter I love the curved hem on this view and the fact that it gives some bottom coverage.
-This view includes a crew neck, and sleeve cuffs, and two options for sewing that curved hemline depending on skill level.
+As the mum of girls who only want to wear leggings in winter, I love the curved hem on this view and the fact that it gives some bottom coverage.
+This view includes a crew neck, with sleeve cuffs, and two options for sewing that curved hemline depending on skill level.
 As with all of the views of this pattern you can swap out the crew neckline for a funnel neck if preferred.
-For this sample we used a gorgeous Liberty of London french terry and love how it turned out!
+For this sample, we used a gorgeous Liberty of London french terry and love how it turned out!

 View C is a sweater with waist tie.